generalsoftwareinc/SE-Agents/README.md

 - [x] Implement final-output tool to allow the agent to close the loop.
 Include 'enforce final-output tool' option in the `Runner` constructor, which will prompt the model to conclude the task using the final-output tool.
 This will change current behavior of the 'response' event.
 Instead of all non-tool responses being yielded as events, only the final response will be yielded.
 If no final-output tool is found, the Runner will re run the Agent, prompting the model to conclude the task using the final-output tool.
 - [x] Refactor block \<thinking> and event handling as a tool (`ThinkTool`), following the pattern described by the [Anthropic documentation](https://www.anthropic.com/engineering/claude-think-tool).
 - [x] Remove the <tool_call> block parsing from the Agent, instead parse the tool call xml using the <tool_name> as top level tag.
 This required changes to the `Agent` and its prompts.
-- [ ] Yield chunks of the <tool_call> block as they are streamed, instead of yielding the whole block at once when it detects the end of the block.
+- [x] Yield chunks of the <tool_call> block as they are streamed, instead of yielding the whole block at once when it detects the end of the block.
 This would be useful for streaming thinking and final-output instead of waiting for the whole block to be parsed, improving the user experience. `Agent` class should yield all chunks of the <tool_call> block as they are streamed, but the `Runner` should only yield to clients the chunks corresponding to `ThinkTool` and `FinalOutput` calls, all other calls should be yielded as a whole after the whole block is parsed.
+- [ ] Create a way to differentiate between the streaming response of tools and the llm output.
+This would allow the `Runner` to yield these tool responses even when enforce_final is enabled, while silencing the llm response.

 ## License